Need help with a bat?

-The UK Government became a signatory to the Convention of Biological Diversity in Rio de Janerio in 1992, this commitment to halt the loss of biodiversity was put into practice with the launch of the UK Biodiversity Action Plan (BAP) in 1994.
-Species and Habitat Action Plans (SAPs & HAPs) were drawn up for the most threatened species and habitats considered to require targeted conservation action.
+The UK Government became a signatory to the United Nation’s Convention of Biological Diversity in Rio de Janeiro in 1992.
+This commitment to halt the loss of biodiversity was put into practice with the launch of the UK Biodiversity Action Plan (BAP) in 1994 listing a number of key priority habitats and species considered to require targeted conservation action.

 • soprano pipistrelle